 Pin or Wonder Clip the binding into place around the whole outside of the glove and sew it.
 If you aren’t sure how to sew binding there’s a useful tutorial here.

-Now your oven glove is finished, hang it in pride of place in the kitchen.
+Now your double oven glove is finished, hang it in pride of place in the kitchen.
 Why not make a spare too?